marwahaha/Coursera---Application/README.md

 We have three filters here:
 * The first one is plot All Data of Call Center
 * Plot only the frequency of call answered
-* Plot only the frequency of call abandonned
+* Plot only the frequency of call abandoned